Chase Payment Solutions: History

+Chase Mobile Checkout product was launched in May 2013 and allowed businesses to accept credit and debit cards via smartphone with their mobile app and card reader.

+In 2022, the company officially rebranded from Chase Paymentech to Chase Payment Solutions to reflect its expanded range of payment offerings.

 Products and services

 Chase Paymentech provides electronic payment processing products for businesses that accept credit, debit or gift cards from their customers.
-Their product portfolio includes products to help merchants reduce payment fraud and manage chargebacks.
-The company offers products aimed at multiple industry verticals, including e-commerce, retail, professional services, travel and lodging, restaurant, digital content, and government.
+Their products include services for merchants to reduce payment fraud and manage chargebacks.
+The company offers products aimed at multiple industries, including e-commerce, retail, professional services, travel and lodging, restaurant, digital content, and government.

-In June 2012, the firm announced the launch of their “future proof” payment terminals, which allows small businesses to accept current payment types, as well as the flexibility to accept emerging forms of customer payments, such as mobile wallets and contactless payment technologies.
+The company also provides payment terminals, which allows small businesses to accept most card payment types, as well as the flexibility to accept other forms of customer payments, such as mobile wallets and contactless payment technologies.

-Mobile payment processing

-The firm offers products for merchants and small business owners to take payments in real time on mobile devices.
-Their Chase Mobile Checkout product, launched in May 2013, allows businesses to accept credit and debit cards via smartphone with their mobile app and card reader.